Raiyan1993/terraform/jenkins-project/README.md

-# terraform-sample
+# terraform for jenkins pipeline
-1. Terraform to spin up EC2 instance in a custom VPC and installing Jenkins, Docker, SonarQube.
+This Terraform code would spin up EC2 instance in a custom VPC and installing Jenkins, Docker, SonarQube.
+Maven and Trivy.,

-**Pre-requisite:**
+**Here are the following steps:**

-Sonarqube Server 9.9.* required Java 17.
+1. terraform init

-**Note**: Run the following command to start sonarqube server
+2. terraform plan

-su -c '/home/sonarqube/sonarqube-9.9.1.69595/bin/linux-x86-64/sonar.sh start' sonarqube
+3. terraform apply --auto-approve